plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

 queries manually in 2019?
 Instead, we just put some annotations to our entities, derive our repository implementation from some framework's base class and the magic happens!

 We just got married - to the framework!
-Assuming that we have more than one entity and more than one repository in non-trivial project moving to a different framework in some future becomes a real pain easily.
+Assuming that a non-trivial project would have more than one entity and more than one repository, moving to a different framework in some future becomes a real pain easily.
 Not talking about difficulties in testing the repositories ...